All Episodes

 It's all economics.

-By definition, you're gonna take a course public, it means you have to make it affordable.
+It means you have to make it affordable.

-And you won't generate the money, nor will you have the time to uh maintain it and keep it the way it is.
+And you won't generate the money, nor will you have the time to maintain it and keep it the way it is.

-There's there's the best public golf course I have ever seen is actually here.
+By definition, the best public golf course I have ever seen is actually here.

-And it's right out there off uh Okeechobee.
+And it's right out there off Okeechobee.

-And so Yes, another story, but but the bottom line is is that uh it was it was a beautiful golf course designed by Tom Fazio, it's one of the premier designers in the country.
+And so, yes, another story, but the bottom line is that it was a beautiful golf course designed by Tom Fazio.

-Most public golf courses just can't maintain that level of uh superiority for the exact reason by definition there just isn't the nor is there the desire.
+Most public golf courses just can't maintain that level of superiority for the exact reason.

 There isn't the desire to maintain it that way.

-Now, I know this this mayor, I don't know this mayor, this mayor may think that it just happens.
+This mayor, I don't know this mayor, this mayor may think that it just happens.

-I'm I'm stunned it's even being tried.
+I'm stunned it's even being tried.

-Well, no, I'm not, really.
+Well, no, I'm not.

 I said the best public golf course I've seen, but I haven't seen them all.